hilbigan/KTTT/README.md

 - ``start``: Skip turn / let AI make first move
 - ``draw``: Draw board (human-readable)
 - ``exit``: Exit
+- ``x y``, x, y ∈ [0, 8]: Makes a move in field x, square y.
+A field is a subboard of size 3x3, of which the whole board contains 9 of.
+The square specifies the exact position within the 3x3 subboard.
+0 is always on the top left, 8 on the bottom right.
+Examples: ``4 4`` is the center position. ``0 0`` is the position in the very top left corner.

 To run AutoFighter:
 ```